jan0sch/pfhais/README.md

 All project modules can be compiled, run and tested via [sbt](https://www.scala-sbt.org/).
 Just open a terminal in the desired folder (e.g. `pure`) and start the `sbt` shell.

+If you are using the IntelliJ IDEA development environment then you will need to install the Scala plugin for it.
+Afterwards you should be able to create IDEA projects by using the "Import Project" feature and point it to the desired folder (e.g. `tapir`).

 ## Copyleft Notice ##

 This book uses the Creative Commons Attribution ShareAlike 4.0 International